Web Development

 Success Story

-Ensuring LSP compliance in the banking system allows for seamless integration of new account types without affecting existing functionalities.
-For instance, introducing a MoneyMarketAccount subclass can be done without modifying the core logic for interest rate calculations.
+Ensuring LSP compliance in the banking system allows new account types to be added without touching existing functionality.
+Introducing a MoneyMarketAccount subclass, for example, doesn't require modifying the core logic for interest rate calculations.

 2. Shape Hierarchy in Graphics Software